00000vish/Simple-Python-TwitterBot/README.md

 #Ban Account or Words
-If you want to not retweet or favorite a tweet from a certian account or tweets with works put it in this arrays
+If you want to not retweet or favorite a tweet from a certian account or tweets with words, put them into the following arrays.

 ```python
  accs = ['twitter' , 'twittersupport'] # banned account screen name goes in here